simonrose121/phd/_posts/2016-12-13-preliminary-study.md

 ## Study Plan

+- Participants
+	- Y2 students from 2 different primary schools
+		- One with experience using programming tools.
+		- One where programming tools are not a key part of the curriculum.
 - Mixed methods
 	- Quantitative data collected through a problem solving assessment (focus on sequencing ability, need to scale this to be appropriate for the age group picked).
 	- Qualitative data in the form of focus groups and/or feedback from students as the intervention is taking place.